sicawu/project1.game/README.md

 # May the Pixels Be With You!🌟

 ## Instructions
+Welcome to this galactic world.
 Help Kyroth to collect all the golden treasures.
-But be aware of the dark spaceships.
+But be aware of the dark spaceships - they'll try to stop you from your mission.

 Navigate with: